facjure/public-domain-poetry/README.md

 ## Status and Roadmap

 Currently in *research & development*.

-A early prototype, showcasing two thousand poems, is being used internally by our editors.
-When a poet searches for a poem by title or author, the page shows the restored poem, aligned typographically, line endings intact, to fit the shape of their screen.
-Tags and metadata can be clicked naturally to discover similar poems' metadata.
-An in-line, Markdown based editor with live preview, inspired from Medium, is also available to approved curators.

-This work is being done in parallel to [Poetroid](http://www.poetroid.com), an open platform to discover poetry together with a unified [api](http://en.wikipedia.org/wiki/Application_programming_interface) for web, mobile, and print.
+A early prototype of an application that uses this data, is being used internally by our editors to build [poetroid](https://github.com/Facjure/poetroid), an open platform to discover poetry together.

 ## Resources